 NUDO 6013 Nursing Care of Childbearing Families

-Nursing care of childbearing families will be studied from the context of current research and theory on the human response: physiological, psychological, social, cultural, spiritual, and environmental.
+Nursing care of childbearing families will be studied and practiced in the clinical setting from the context of current research and theory on the human response to physiological, psychological, social, and cultural context.

 NUDO 6015 N.D.
 Clinical Seminar